ArdentEmpiricist/enc_file/README.md

 ## Tips

 - Use *streaming* for large files to keep memory predictable.
-- Consider `--armor` when moving ciphertexts through systems that mangle binary.
+- Consider `--armor` when moving ciphertexts through systems that mangle binaries.
 - For CLI automation, prefer `--password-file` over interactive prompts.

 ---